KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 ### Image Size and Aspect Ratios

-The available container size options vary depending on the orientation.
+The available container size options vary depending on the orientation of the container.
 Use the following tables to understand the aspect ratio of each option.

 <br />